-Adviser and Administrator.
-Funds Management, an affiliate of Wells Fargo, a diversified financial services company providing banking, insurance, investment, mortgage and consumer financial services, currently serves as both the Fund's adviser and administrator.
+Funds Management, an affiliate of Wells Fargo, a diversified financial services company providing banking, insurance, investment, mortgage and consumer finance services, currently serves as both the Fund's adviser and administrator.
 Funds Management is an indirect, wholly owned subsidiary of Wells Fargo.
 The principal business address of Funds Management is 525 Market Street, San Francisco, California 94105.

-Sub-advisers.
-Wells Capital, a subsidiary of Wells Fargo and an affiliate of Funds Management, currently serves as a sub-adviser to the Fund.
-The principal business address of Wells Capital is 525 Market Street, San Francisco, California 94105.
-Crow Point also serves as sub-adviser to the Fund.
-The principal business address of Crow Point is 10 The New Driftway, Scituate, Massachusetts 02066.
+Wells Capital Management, a subsidiary of Wells Fargo and an affiliate of Funds Management, currently serves as the sub-adviser to the Fund.
+The principal business address of Wells Capital Management is 525 Market Street, San Francisco, California 94105.

-Transfer Agent.
 Computershare Fund Services is the Fund's transfer agent and is located at P.O.
-Box 43010, Providence, Rhode Island, 02940-3010.
+Box 43010, Providence, Rhode Island 02940-3010.

-Independent Registered Public Accounting Firm.
-KPMG LLP ("KPMG"), 99 High Street, Boston, Massachusetts 02110, has been approved by the Trustees of the Fund as the independent registered public accounting firm of the Fund for the current fiscal year ending August 31, 2016.
+KPMG LLP ("KPMG"), 99 High Street, Boston, Massachusetts 02110, has been approved by the Trustees of the Fund as the independent registered public accounting firm of the Fund for the current fiscal year ending April 30, 2018.

-The Audit Committee of the Board of Trustees unanimously recommended the selection of KPMG, and the Board of Trustees unanimously approved such selection, at a meeting held on August 11, 2015.
+The Audit Committee of the Board unanimously recommended the selection of KPMG, and the Board unanimously approved such selection, at meetings held on May 22, 2018.

-The Fund's Audit Committee has established and adopted policies and procedures whereby the Audit Committee Chairperson is authorized to pre-approve: (1) audit services to the Fund; (2) non-audit tax or compliance consulting or training services provided to the Fund by its independent registered accounting firm if the fees for any particular engagement are not anticipated to exceed a specified dollar amount; and (3) non-audit tax or compliance consulting or training services provided by the independent registered public accounting firm to the Fund's investment adviser and its adviser affiliates (where pre-approval is required because the engagement relates directly to the operations and financial reporting of the Fund) if the fee for any particular engagement is not anticipated to exceed a specified dollar amount.
-For any pre-approval sought from the Chairperson, the adviser shall prepare a brief description of the proposed services.
-If the Chairperson approves such service, he or she shall sign the statement prepared by the adviser, and such written statement shall be presented to the full Audit Committee at its next regularly scheduled meeting.
+The Fund's Audit Committee has established and adopted policies and procedures whereby the Audit Committee Chairman is authorized to pre-approve: (1) audit services to the Fund; (2) non-audit tax or compliance consulting or training services provided to the Fund by its independent registered accounting firm if the fees for any particular engagement are not anticipated to exceed a specified dollar amount; and (3) non-audit tax or compliance consulting or training services provided by the independent registered public accounting firm to the Fund's investment adviser and its adviser affiliates (where pre-approval is required because the engagement relates directly to the operations and financial reporting of the Fund) if the fee for any particular engagement is not anticipated to exceed a specified dollar amount.
+For any pre-approval sought from the Chairman, the adviser shall prepare a brief description of the proposed services.
+If the Chairman approves such service, he or she shall sign the statement prepared by the adviser, and such written statement shall be presented to the full Audit Committee at its next regularly scheduled meeting.

 A representative of KPMG, if requested in advance by any Shareholder, will be present via telephone at the Meeting to respond to appropriate questions from Shareholders and will have an opportunity to make a statement if he or she chooses to do so.
-Absent such a shareholder request, it is not expected that such representative will be present in person at the Meeting.
+Absent such a Shareholder request, it is not expected that such representative will be present at the Meeting.